 COLFO sent a letter to the Minister in October 2019 asking him to rethink the ban on tracer and enhanced-penetration ammunition and the decision to not award compensation.
 The Minister did not respond to COLFO's letter, so we filed proceedings.

 Who are the parties?

-COLFO is the plaintiff.
-The Minister of Police and the Governor-General are the defendants.
+COLFO was the plaintiff.
+The Minister of Police and the Governor-General were the defendants.